johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 These tests can be executed in the terminal using the command npm test to run all tests or you can specifcy a test file to run.

 Routes are tested using supertest as a test client.
-The tests are defined in separate files with the suffix filetotest.test.js.
-The environment is set to test in each test file.
-This ensures that the test database is used.
-The test database is empty and is populated with test data prior to the tests being run, then the test  is removed.
+The tests are defined in separate files with the name format filetotest.test.js.
+The environment is set to test in each test file to ensure the test database is used.
+The test database is empty and is populated with test data prior to the tests being run after which the test data is removed.
 Specific tests may add further test data such as testing the update of an issue; the update data is defined in the test and then used to as part of the sql query to update the test database which is then queried to check that the update has been successful.

 The route tests are executed in the terminal using the command jest or each individual test can be run by adding the name of the test file after jest.